Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             these three bam files should be computed together.
 And these bam files (samples/replicates) should be
                             considered as 2 samples.
-If multiple samples need to be assigned, please use space to separate the input.
+If multiple samples need to be assigned, please use spaces to separate the input.

     additional arguments:
       --samtools_path SAMTOOLS_PATH